torson/knock-port/README.extended.md

 So step-1 is to hide the setup from public, and step-2 is to secure the setup (to some degree.
 If you enable 2FA then HTTPS is secured) from step-1 network sniffing.
 In such a case the attacker can still attack the HTTPS port.

 #### Notes:
-- Knock-Port uses Flask web-server which is not meant for production use (security is not its 1st priority).
+- KnockPort uses Flask web-server which is not meant for production use (security is not its 1st priority).
 There is a FlaskForm form checker and flask_limiter rate limiter in place to remedy attacks.
-Since how Knock-Port sets up firewall for stealthy HTTP and limiting HTTP request to 500B it's highly probable there's no way to hack the HTTP port.
+Since how KnockPort sets up firewall for stealthy HTTP and limiting HTTP request to 500B it's highly probable there's no way to hack the HTTP port.
 If 2FA is not used then an attacker can repeat the HTTP request which opens up the HTTPs port for defined number of seconds and that is a window for attacking the Flask HTTPS port.
-A more security-aware web server like Nginx should be put in front to improve security of Knock-Port even more.
-If the web server is run on the same host as Knock-Port, then use arguments --waf-http-port and --waf-https-port to set those ports so firewall rules are set up correctly.
+A more security-aware web server like Nginx should be put in front to improve security of KnockPort even more.
+If the web server is run on the same host as KnockPort, then use arguments --waf-http-port and --waf-https-port to set those ports so firewall rules are set up correctly.
 - nftables were introduced in kernel 3.13 and Linux distributions started using it by default a few years later (from RHEL8/Debian10/Ubuntu20.04 onwards).
 This means iptables commands get translated to nftables, which means that various iptables modules are not supported if there's no equivalent nftables support.
 So use `--firewall-type iptables` only on systems that still use iptables by default (older than RHEL8/Debian10/Ubuntu20.04) .